openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

 When you come to an open response assessment in the course, you see the questions you must answer, with a response field for each question in the assignment.
-After you enter and submit your responses, you assess some of your peers' responses, your own responses, or both, depending on the assignment.
+After you enter and submit your response, you assess some of your peers' responses, your own response, or both, depending on the assignment.
 Below the final response field in the **Your Response** step, you can see the steps that your assignment includes.